Venezuela's Hugo Chavez dies from cancer

 "We call on all compatriots to guarantee the peace.
 We, his civil and military compatriots, assume the legacy of Hugo Chavez," Maduro said.

-"His project, his flags will be raised with honour and dignity.
+"His project, his flags will be raised with honor and dignity.
 Commander, thank you, thank you so much, on behalf of these people whom you protected."

 After the cancer was diagnosed in June 2011, Chavez went through several cycles of disappearing from the public eye for weeks at a time for treatment in Havana, only to return just as his adversaries were predicting his demise.